 Any information on these works would be greatly appreciated.

-I would love to hear from anyone who may have a spare Marykirk brick from near Laurencekirk or a spare Crail brick from Crail in Fife.
+I would love to hear from anyone who may have a spare Auchinlee brick from near Motherwell or a spare Crail brick from Crail in Fife.

 Both examples are currently AWOL from this Scottish National brick collection.
 Any information on these bricks will be gratefully received.